 During the year ended December 31, 2012 738,341 ordinary shares were repurchased by the Company for a total consideration of \$15.6 million.
 During the year ended December 31, 2011 545,597 ordinary shares were repurchased by the Company for a total consideration of \$9.0 million.
 As at December 31, 2012 1,283,938 ordinary shares have been repurchased by the Company for a total consideration of \$24.6 million.
+There were no share repurchases completed during 2013.
 All ordinary shares repurchased by the Company were cancelled, and the nominal value of these shares transferred to a capital redemption reserve fund as required under Irish Company Law.